 One of the first things that you will need to do when you are trying to find out how to claim bankruptcy is to decide on the chapter of bankruptcy you want to file.
 Most individuals choose to file either Chapter 7 or Chapter 13.
 There are specific features of each one.

 Chapter 13 requires debtors to repay a little or all of their debts over a period of time (within 3 to 5 years).
-The repayment plan is based on the individual’s income.
+The court bases the repayment plan is based on the individual’s income.
 This is a preferred option for individuals who want to keep their assets.

 How to File a Petition

-The bankruptcy case will begin once the petition is completed and filed.
+The bankruptcy case will begin once you complete and file your petition.
 This petition is a very long document, and you will have to provide very thorough financial information such as your income, assets you own and debts you owe.